npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 5. What is Global Terrorism Index?
 6. "The problem of terrorism can be tackled only through a multidimensional strategy."
 Discuss the various steps.
 ## Public Administration

+### 2025
+1. Under the Rajasthan Right to Hearing Act, 2012 who has been notified as the second appellate authority to hear non-revenue matters in panchayats?
+2. Distinguish between Block and Tehsil.
+3. What is the difference between 'removal' from service and 'dismissal' from service?
+4. Mention the three trends in Comparative Public Administration as enumerated by F.W.
+Riggs.
+5. What do you understand by 'Res Judicata'?
+6. Discuss the paradoxes inherent in the New Public Management approach to governance.
+7. Discuss the role of the office of the Accountant General (A.G.) in the Process of Control over Executive.
+8. What do you understand by Post-modernism in Public Administration?
+9. Elaborate the difference between delegation and decentralization.
+10. What are the provisions for appointment, resignation and removal of a member of the Rajasthan State Human Rights Commission?
+11. 'The classical principles are proverbs and myths.'
+In the light of this statement, discuss the contradiction between hierarchy and span of control.
+12. In what ways do the concept of legitimacy as given by Weber and Barnard differ?
+13. 'It would be a gross fallacy to regard the institution of the Governor as a faint presence like a full moon at mid-day.'
+Discuss.

 ### 2023
 1. Write the name of any two H.Q. of Directorates or Executive Departments of State Government located in Ajmer.
 2. What do you mean by sub-national government?